-- (a) The provisions of this Compact shall be severable, and if any phrase, clause, sentence or provision is deemed unenforceable, the remaining provisions of the Compact shall be enforceable. - (b) The provisions of this Compact shall be liberally constructed to effectuate its purposes.
+The provisions of this compact shall be severable, and if any phrase, clause, sentence, or provision is deemed unenforceable, the remaining provision of the compact shall be enforceable.
+The provisions of this compact shall be liberally constructed to effectuate its purposes.